 The global cloud services market last year grew by almost a fifth to an estimated $131 billion, according to research firm Gartner.
 IBM Markets Intelligence estimates the market could be as big as $200 billion by 2020.

-On an adjusted basis, the company earned $2.54 per share.
+On an adjusted basis, it earned $6.13 per share, above analysts' estimates of $5.99 per share.

 The stock closed at $188.43 on Tuesday on the New York Stock Exchange.
 The stock has gained about 2 percent since it reported third-quarter results in October.